douglasdavis/pygram11/docs/req.rst

 conda-forge
 ^^^^^^^^^^^

-Installations from conda-forge will come with OpenMP.
+Installations from conda-forge provide a build that used OpenMP.

 .. code-block:: none